 Emilia explained that these were the bones of a monster which had been made by the spirits of the Charmed Sea to carry them high and dry on its back through the deep waters: and that having once displeased them by diving in the deepest part, they had, as a punishment, chained it down at the bottom of the neighbouring river, whence its bones were cast up as often as the spring floods overspread the country.
 Clara wondered at the spirits for not swimming or flying over at once, instead of taking so much trouble to create and then destroy a monster; and she liked Paul's account of the matter better than his wife's.
 Paul was not aware that spirits had anything to do with mammoths elsewhere, and did not believe that they had here, or that the mammoth ought to be called a monster.
-He simply called the mammoth a huge animal, such as is not seen a will the extension the national in extends in the contract of the contract o in these days, and any traces of which, therefore, are a curiosity.
+He simply called the mammoth a huge animal, such as is not seen in these days, and any traces of which, therefore, are a curiosity.
 He advised Clara not to throw away these curious bones.

-" Papa will not let me keep them," she replied.
+"Papa will not let me keep them," she replied.
 "He will sell them, if he can find anybody to buy."

-" I do not know who should do that, my dear, We have no cabinets of curiosities in such a place as this."
+"I do not know who should do that, my dear.
+We have no cabinets of curiosities in such a place as this."